grab/engineering-blog/_posts/2019-05-07-why-you-should-organise-an-immersion-trip-for-your-next-project.md

 Now that I’ve sold you on this idea, here are some tips on how to plan and execute effective immersion trips, share your findings and turn them into actionable insights for your team and stakeholders.

-## Pro tip #1 - Generate a hypothesis
+## Pro Tip #1 - Generate a Hypothesis

 Generating a hypothesis is a valuable exercise.
 It enables you to focus on the “wants vs. needs” and to validate your assumptions beyond desktop research.
 Be sure to get your core team members together, including Business, Ops and Tech, to generate a hypothesis.
 I’ll give an example below.

-## Pro tip #2 - Have short immersion days with a debrief at the end for everyone
+## Pro Tip #2 - Have Short Immersion Days with a Debrief at the End for Everyone

 Scheduling really depends on your project.
 I have planned for trips that are from a few hours to up to fourteen days long.
 Be sure not to have too many locations in a single day and spread them out evenly in case there are unexpected roadblocks such as traffic jams that might contribute to rushed research.